ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 # in flight

 # next
+* iterate on gameplay mechanics

+# soon
+* [ ] make the game screen more responsive - suggest the console run side-by-side on a computer, deal with mobile later
 * [ ] reintroduce the threejs spinning cube on the main page, hide a teapot somewhere
-* [ ] make the game screen more responsive - suggest the console run side-by-side on a computer, deal with mobile later

-# soon
 * [ ] handle deprecation warnings
 * rename across the board for "neon dominance"
 * more iteration on demo mode